onlinebacon/two-star-fix/README.md

 ### Circle of position

-If a certain celestial body isn't at your zenith, then you're not at its GP.
+If a certain celestial body isn't at your zenith then you're not at its GP.
 But its GP is somewhere else, at a certain distance from you.
-It turns out this distance can be determined by the zenith angle of that body.
-Each degree of zenith angle corresponds to around 69 miles of distance from your position to the GP of that celestial body.
-So say you observe Venus 25 degrees below your zenith, that implies you're around 1725 miles away from its GP.
+It turns out that distance can be determined by the zenith angle of that body.
+Each degree of zenith angle corresponds to around 69 miles of distance between your position and the geographical position of that celestial body.

+Say for example you observe Venus 25° below your zenith, that implies you're around 1725 miles away from its GP.
+Let's also say you don't know where you are but you know where the GP of venus is.
+Having both a position for the GP of venus and your distance of 1725 miles we could draw a circle on the earth, centered at the GP of venus, with a radius of 1725 miles.
+If you were inside of this circle, the distance to its GP would be smaller than 1725 miles, so you would observe a zenith angle to Venus lower than 25°.
+If you were outside the circle, the distance would be greater than 1725 miles, and the zenith angle would be larger than 25°.
+The only place where you could be to observe Venus to be at 25° below your zenith, would be at the very edge of that circle.